icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-laptop.md

 # Introduction

 This page contains guidelines for installation of the iCub server laptop so that it matches the requirements of the Linux on the icub-head.
-We assume you have installed a working Debian or Ubuntu on the laptop.
-You can freely decide to install 32 bit or 64 bit, the code compiles on both architectures.
-Be aware that if you plan to share the repository with other machines, all machines need to have the same architecture (32 versus 64 bits, same versions of the libraries).
-A possibility would be to share the same code directory and different builds.

 # *Prerequisite* : basic system setup for a iCub machine